miningplanet/but-x/README.md

 *Make required changes in settings.json*

 **NOTE:** You can further customize the site by adding your own javascript code to the `public/js/custom.js` file and css rules to the `public/css/custom.scss` file.
-Adding changes to `custom.js` and `custom.scss` is the preferred method of customizing your site, without affecting the ability to receive explorer code updates in the future.
+Adding changes to `custom.js` and `custom.scss` is the preferred method of customizing your site, without affecting the ability to receive but-x code updates in the future.
 ___

-### Start/Stop the Explorer
+### Start/Stop but-x

-#### Start Explorer (Use for Testing)
+#### Start but-x (Use for Testing)

-You can launch the explorer in a terminal window that will output all warnings and error msgs with one of the following commands (be sure to run from within the explorer directory):
+You can launch but-x in a terminal window that will output all warnings and error msgs with one of the following commands (be sure to run from within but-x directory):

 ```
 npm start